HerzogAndrean/SHKR/README.md

 ##
 # SHKR
 SHKR is a Remaster of the military camapign for Stronghold 1 which can be played as normal invasionmaps or as a replacement for the original campaign from Firefly (recommended).
+A Remaster of the economy campaign (SHW) is available here: https://github.com/HerzogAndrean/SHW

 # HOW TO INSTALL
 Download the maps (click on the green "Code"-Button and then "Download ZIP").